lcfd/trak/README.md

 pipx install ./dist/trakcli-x.x.x-py3-none-any.whl
 ```

-to install `trak` usign the wheel file.
+to install `trak` using the wheel file.

 ## Usage

-The package has the useful `--help` command that will explain all the commands.
+The package has the useful `--help` command that explains all the commands.

 `trak --help`

-The CLI will guide you through what you should and must do with messages with specific messages.
+The CLI guides you through what you should and must do with specific messages.

 ### Basic commands